Hostile Environment: How Immigrants Became Scapegoats

-Hostile Environment: How Immigrants Became Scapegoats is a 2019 book by the British academic Maya Goodfellow about immigration policy in the United Kingdom from the 1960s onwards, including the "hostile environment" policy of the 2010s.
+Hostile Environment: How Immigrants Became Scapegoats is a 2019 book by the British academic Maya Goodfellow about the immigration policy of the United Kingdom from the 1960s onwards, including the "hostile environment" policy of the 2010s.
 Goodfellow argues against the policy and in favour of increased rights for migrants.
 The book received a positive critical reception.

 Background

 Maya Goodfellow is an academic studying race, racism and immigration; she received her PhD from SOAS University of London.
 As a journalist, she has written for publications including The New York Times and The Guardian.
 Goodfellow was inspired to write Hostile Environment after the 2016 Brexit vote, where she observed a narrative that the U.K. was becoming something new or that the inhospitality to immigrants was new.
 Goodfellow wished to investigate the history of immigration in the U.K. and dispel this narrative.

 The book was published in November 2019.
 A second edition with an additional chapter was published in August 2020.